 While the legend of Moses has been living for the past 3.500 years, the narrative of the Book of Exodus has been keeping a written track of the legend for the past 2.700 years.
-Over the centuries Moses got accepted as a symbol of a leader, prophet and God’s messenger, while the Ten Commandments became fundamentals of social morality and ethics of the Western civilization.
+Over the centuries Moses has been accepted as a figure of a leader, prophet, and God’s messenger, while the Ten Commandments have become fundamentals of social morality and ethics of the Western civilization.

 Where is Mt Sinai?